rakhundeabhinav/Data-Types-in-C-/README.md

 C++ provides several built-in data types that are essential for variable declaration and data storage:

-int – Stores whole numbers
+🔺int – Stores whole numbers

-float – Stores decimal numbers (single precision)
+🔺float – Stores decimal numbers (single precision)

-double – Stores large decimal numbers (double precision)
+🔺double – Stores large decimal numbers (double precision)

-char – Stores single characters
+🔺char – Stores single characters

-bool – Stores Boolean values (true or false)
+🔺bool – Stores Boolean values (true or false)

-string – Stores text (sequence of characters)
+🔺string – Stores text (sequence of characters)

 By using input statements with these types, we can understand how C++ handles various kinds of data and how different types behave during input/output operations.